oxcamne/oxcam/docs/event_registration.md

 - Provisional/unconfirmed: the host registering has not yet checked out.
 A place has not yet been allocated.

 - Waitlisted: the host has checked out, but a place was not available.
-An email

 - Confirmed: the host has checked out and a place has been allocated.
 An email confirmation is sent to the member once any necessary payment has been made.